Sunday, August 31, 2014

 Great educators know that children are going to make mistakes.
 They get it when a student mumbles under his breath when he gets in trouble for coming to class late.
 Great teachers forgive a student when she copies someone else's homework or doesn't do it at all.
 Great teachers don't give up on students.

-When Chris takes his clients through their first workoust, it's what Chris calls the "fight or flight" workout.
+When Chris takes his clients through their first workouts, it's what Chris calls the "fight or flight" workout.
 He does this with all of his clients to see understand their initial limits.
 It also serves as a foundation of strength for the year.
 I've never seen a client give up at their first workout!

 Great educators get to know their students and build relationships quickly.
 They find out the strengths of their students and build on them.
 They push their students, even when the student doesn't know that he or she is capable of more.
 Great educators believe that all of their students will grow under their care.